marjanpoimijat/berry-picker-tracker-docs/db_locally_instructions.md

 #### Setting up environment variables

-Create file named '.env' in the same folder as the backend root directory and put the next line in:
+Create file named '.env' in the same folder as the backend root directory and add the next line in:

 ```
 DATABASE_URI=postgresql://*username*:*password*@localhost:5432/bpt